 What is Ultracold?

-Ultracold is a longform newsletter that publishes on a weekly-to-biweekly schedule (depending on how much chaos there is currently in my life).
-It reflects my experience as a queer, female, immigrant physicist living, learning and working in the United States.
+Ultracold is a longform newsletter that publishes on a monthly schedule.
+It reflects my experience as a queer, non-binary, immigrant physicist and science writer living, learning and working in New York.

 Every letter consists of: